lilychughes/lilychughes/_pages/home.md

 permalink: /
 ---

-### Welcome to the Ichthyology Lab at the [North Carolina Museum of Natural Sciences](http://www.naturalsciences.org), led by Dr. Lily C. Hughes!
+### Our lab is part of the [North Carolina Museum of Natural Sciences](http://www.naturalsciences.org) and led by Dr. Lily C. Hughes!

 ### We study the evolution and biodiversity of fishes through time using a combination of genomics and data from natural history collections.